aseyq/statistical_rethinking_spritz/README.md

 Here is some more information about it: https://xcelab.net/rm/statistical-rethinking/

 It is an expensive book.
 If you are able to buy it, you can.
-But if you can't, feel free to send me an e-mail.
+But feel free to send me an e-mail.
 I should have some extra copies of it. ;-)

 ## The plan
-I adapted Richard McElreath's [10 week course](https://github.com/rmcelreath/stat_rethinking_2022) and spread it over 20 meetings.
+I adapted Richard McElreath's [10 week course](https://github.com/rmcelreath/stat_rethinking_2022) and spread it over 20 sessions.

 | Session | Meeting date | Reading            | Lectures                                                                                                                                                                                                                      |
 | ------- | ------------ | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |